geotrellis/geotrellis.github.com/gettingstarted/output.md

     val data:RasterData = raster.data
     val path = "/path/to/write/raster/"

-    // It is possible we're working with tiled data
+    // It is possible we're working with tiled data,
-    // in which case we can't just get a writer for
+    // in which case we can't just use the default
-    // it
-    val writer:Option[Writer] =
+    // writer to write out the tiles. val writer:Option[Writer] =
          data.asArray map { arrayRasterData =>
               new ArgWriter(arrayRasterData.getType)